LouisCE/fandom-challenge/README.md

 - Highlights the **most recent entry in gold** for 3 seconds to show placement.
 - Adds **replayability**: even a perfect scorer can try to improve their time.
 - As you can see, I currently hold all the top scores.
+- The screenshots below demonstrates how the leaderboard treats results with equal scores but different completion times.
+Score takes priority over time and time acts as a tiebreaker in the event of an equal score.

 ![Leaderboard Page](assets/images/docs/screenshot-leaderboard.png)
 ![Leaderboard Page](assets/images/docs/screenshot-leaderboard-2.png)